-Now you have to check for the Windows update manually under the Windows 10’s Settings > Update & Security.
+Now you have to check for the Windows update manually under Windows 10’s Settings > Update & Security.
 You should always keep the Windows updated.

-Once you’ve restarted the computer, open the Task Manager and check if the Windows Modules Installer Worker High CPU and Disk usage issue has resolved.
+Once you’ve restarted the computer, open the Task Manager and check if the Windows Modules Installer Worker High CPU and Disk usage issue has been resolved.

 2. Run Windows Update Troubleshooter

 Windows 10 has a built-in “Windows update” troubleshooter that detects the errors and fixes them.
 You can use this troubleshooter to fix various Windows update-related problems.